Fevzi Çakmak: Battle of Kütahya-Eskişehir

 Fevzi Çakmak took control of the Army after the Turkish loss in Kütahya-Altıntaş under İsmet Bey (İnönü) and was able to stop the retreat of the Army of Grand National Assembly afterward.

 Battle of Sakarya

 Before the Battle of Sakarya, on 5 August 1921, he resigned as the Minister of War and was appointed the Minister of the Chief of the General Staff.

 The Army of Grand National Assembly defeated the Greek forces at the Battle of Sakarya on the outskirts of Ankara.

 On 12 July 1922, he resigned as the prime minister.

 Great Offensive

 Fevzi Çakmak and Mustafa Kemal planned and commandeered the Battle of Dumlupınar.
 On 31 August 1922, he was promoted to rank of Müşir (Mareşal) with the recommendation of Mustafa Kemal.

-They were and still are the only field marshals that the Republic of Turkey has had up till now.
-So even today, an unspecified nickname Mareşal (Field Marshal) means Fevzi Çakmak.
+They were and still are the only field marshals in Republic of Turkey so an unspecified nickname Mareşal (Field Marshal) is usually understood as referring to Fevzi Çakmak.